Global iSAFE Hackathon - Inclusive & Secure AI For Everyone

 Cloud Credits

-Selected teams can apply for partner cloud credits
+Selected teams can apply for partner cloud credits and technology licenses

 Incubation Support